Semiconductor Quantum Electronics

 Learning and Teaching Methods

-At the blackboard the introduction of physical concepts and the quantitative analysis of effects takes place.
-Overhead projection is used for the discussion of experimental set-ups and results obtained.
-The students are required to read selected research publications.
+The blackboard is used for the introduction of physical concepts and quantitative analyses.
+Overhead projection is used for the discussion of experimental set-ups and results.
+Students are required to read selected research publications.

 Combined Power Point and blackboard presentation plus research publications.

 - Thomas Ihn, Semiconductor Nanostructures, Oxford University Press

 - Yuli Nazarov and Yaroslav M. Blanter, Quantum Transport, Cambridge University Press